tracystacktrace/SpawnerDropsLoot/README.md

 ### Installation Steps

-1. For NFC 3.5+ versions (has in-built ModLoader):
+1. For NFC 3.5+ versions (has built-in ModLoader):
    - Download and put the mod into `mods` folder.
-2. For NFC pre-3.5 versions (separate ModLoader):
+2. For NFC pre-3.5 versions (needs separate ModLoader):
    - Download ModLoader for your NFC version: https://newfrontiercraft.net/thread/179/nfc-v3-4-mods-addons
    - Download and put the mod into `mods` folder.